 Old School Classic Recipe

-I am using a very old recipe of my very favorite pickle ever.
-I fell in love with these as a child one Easter.
-I was shocked that peppers and onions could be that fabulous!
+This is a very old recipe of my very favorite pickle ever.
+So sweet and savoury, I fell in love with these as a child one Easter.
+Shocked that peppers and onions could be that fabulous!
 I always remembered how much I enjoyed them.

 And it was that flavor discovery that created my desire to learn how pickle.
 They are a touch sweet with a nice tangy finish.
 You may find yourself eating the entire jar in one sitting!